yash-k2001/rabbitmq-messages_queueing/README.md

-# Image Upload to MinIO with RabbitMQ for Messaging Queue
+# RabbitMQ for Messaging Queue for Image uploading

 ## Table of Contents
 - [Introduction](#introduction)